johnshearing/PrivateKeyVault/LaserCutterFiles/README.md

 In the following photos I will show you how to assemble the latches.
 **Be sure to try and fit one of the latches together without welding it at first.**
 **Then try latching the box at one corner while holding the parts together with your fingers.**
-**This will ensure that you got the orientation of all the pices right before permanently bonding them together**
+**This will ensure that you got the orientation of all the pieces right before permanently bonding them together**

 <hr>

 <img src="../images/LaserCutMakeImages/06_Stack_Order_x1.jpg">

-In this photo, the lid is upside down on the table a the larger of the two cover pices is placed under the lid.
+In this photo, the lid is upside down on the table a the larger of the two cover pieces is placed under the lid.

 <hr>